lmas/ss13.se/README.md

 - Use the same format for the verbose timestamps.

-- Check the licenses of external depencies and add credits.

 **New features**

-- A new name for the program and a fancy CLI banner

-- Tests (a must have for the scraper and poller)!?!
+- Tests (a must have for the scraper and poller).

 - Show note about data source for each server (scraped/polled).

-- Show fancy web stats from the web server logs?
+- Index page:
+    - TODO

 - About page:
     - Move all notices about Byond sources to this page.